Skip to content

 Trapezius Anatomy

-Now that you know exactly how to stretch out your trapezius muscles for maximum pain relief, let’s get into how these muscles are built.
+Now that you know exactly how to perform trap stretches for maximum pain relief, let’s get into how these muscles are built.

 The trapezius is a large triangular muscle that begins at either side on the back of your head and neck and then reaches across your shoulders and down to the middle of your back.
 When put together, these muscles form a trapezoidal diamond shape: hence the name trapezius.